 The box design certainly did the game no favours either, boring box colours and design with a strange name to boot was probably not the best decision from the publisher BlueByte/Hudson Soft either.

 I recall i got the game the same day that i got Turrican 3 and luckily i fired Yo!
 Joe! up first, That week went quick, really quick!.
 The game got me so hooked that i managed to miss my first school day after summer break, i am not lying here but it was by accident, i thought i was to start on a Thursday but it was actually a Wednesday, oops!.

 The developer focused a lot on gameplay for sure, the game is very friendly and sometimes very easy, but it is so fun to play and the engine behind it all works fluidly so there ain’t any technical issues either in here.

 The platform and beat em up style works good and there are quite a few jumps in order to complete a level but the graphics never get old and they are certainly never messy either so you won’t get lost or die because of the graphics and design.

 The game turns into a sideways shooter after like 30 or so minutes with awesome music and gameplay (if you manage to get that far), yet again graphics works great.
 Yet again another tune kicks in and naturally it as great as the former ones.

 The shoot em up stage reminds me a lot of another game, both gameplay and music, yes it is a normal sidescroller shooter but i mean the general style and gameplay.

 I have no idea how many times i have completed this game.
-I went as far as making a cd of the whdload version so that i could play it on my CD32.
-These days i watch the longplay on Youtube, it is fascinating how a 22 year old game can be such a blast after all this time and best of all is that this is just one of many, many other games.
+I went as far as making a cd of the WHDload version so that i could play it on my CD32.
+These days i watch the long play on Youtube, it is fascinating how a 22-year-old game can be such a blast after all this time and best of all is that this is just one of many, many other games.
 Yo!
-Joe! is most definitly an endless classic.
+Joe! is most definitely an endless classic.